stubillwhite/biweekly-coding-problems/problems/labyrinths-are-awesome-part-two.md

-# Labyrinths Are Awesome - part one
+# Labyrinths Are Awesome - part two

 Last week we created a labyrinth.
 This week we're trying to escape it.